 Financial planners provide an array of financial services that vary from provider to provider.
 Regulation and licensing depend on the services offered.
 Learn more.

 Insurance agents sell life, health and property insurance policies and other insurance products, including annuities.
 They’re regulated by state insurance commissions.
 Learn more.

 Accountants provide professional assistance with taxes and financial planning, tax reporting, auditing and management consulting.
 They’re regulated by national and state licensing standards.
 Learn more.

 Lawyers offer legal assistance to clients related to financial planning and investment decisions and may represent clients in disputes with firms or investment professionals.
 They’re regulated by state bar associations.
 Learn more.

 Choosing an Investment Professional

 A good place to start when shopping for an investment professional is to ask family, friends and colleagues who already invest for the names of people they’ve used.
 Even if you get a good recommendation, though, do your own independent review of the investment professional to make sure they’re the right person to meet your needs.
 The following actions will help you make a sound choice:

-Do an internet search of the investment professional and their firm.
+Do an internet search of the investment professional and their firm, including checking to see if an individual has a criminal record.
 Do this before you sign any documents, make any investments or turn over any money.